towardsyourgoal/XGBoost-Regressor-Code-from-Scratch/README.md

 We do not need to perform any type of encoding for the catrgorical variables.

-Though this may not be the exact code used for XGBoostRegressor, but this can give you a basic understanding of how the algowithm is working internally.
+Though this may not be the exact code used for XGBoostRegressor, but this can give you a basic understanding of how the algorithm is working internally.